shivannis/xandr-docs-public/xandr-docs/articles/curate/export-a-segment-pixel.md

 ---
-title: Export a Segment Pixel
+title: Microsoft Curate - Export a Segment Pixel
 description: This article provides steps to export a segment pixel. ms.date: 11/14/2023
 ---

-# Export a segment pixel
+# Microsoft Curate - Export a segment pixel

 Follow the steps provided on this page to export a segment pixel.